vertoforce/airtablewatcher/README.md

 # Airtable Watcher

-Airtable watcher is a simple library to make it easy to run backend go code based on an airtable frontend.
+Airtable watcher makes it easy to run backend go code based on an airtable frontend.

 The library watches an airtable base and runs a function when a field is changed to the `triggerValue`.